 Calculating weighted overtime is more extensive than calculating regular overtime wages, but it doesn’t have to give you a headache.

-Weighted overtime can be broken down into four steps: finding the weighted average rate, determining the overtime rate, calculating the total straight time earnings (e.g., regular wages), and finding the employee’s total compensation for the week.
+Blended overtime can be broken down into four steps: finding the employee’s base pay, determining the weighted average pay rate, calculating the blended overtime total, and finding the employee’s total compensation for the week.